The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Acknowledgements

 \section{Acknowledgements}

-This research was funded by the Gordon and Betty Moore foundation.
-I would like to thank Mark Neyrinck, Bernard Jones and Joe Silk for many stimulating discussions and proofreading of the early manuscript.
+This research was partially funded by the Gordon and Betty Moore foundation.
+The author would like to thank Mark Neyrinck, Bernard Jones and Joe Silk for many stimulating discussions and two anonymous referees for their useful comments and suggestions.